-NPO in collaboration with APO, Japan is organized a 05-day Workshop on Value-added Agriculture from 18 - 22 November 2019 at Islamabad
+NPO in collaboration with APO, Japan has organized a 05-day Workshop on Value-added Agriculture from 18 - 22 November 2019 at Islamabad

 National Productivity Organization (NPO), Pakistan is endeavoring to promote productivity in various sectors of the economy in Pakistan.
 In an effort to improve productivity in the agriculture sector.
 The National Productivity Organization, Pakistan in collaboration with the Asian Productivity Organization, Japan has organized a “Workshop on value-added Agriculture” from 18 - 22 November 2019 at Islamabad.
 Objective of this workshop is to introduce the latest innovative trends, technologies and branding techniques used globally for value-added agriculture.